Toothfish Day

 Toothfish Day is a public holiday celebrated in the British Overseas Territory of South Georgia and the South Sandwich Islands.
+Usually held on 4 September, the holiday marks the end of the toothfish fishing season and shows the importance of the Patagonian toothfish fishery and sustainable fishing practices.
+To commemorate the holiday, the Government of South Georgia and the South Sandwich Islands holds a reception in Government House.
+Previously, it was known as Toothfish (end of season) Day from 2012 to 2014.

+Background

-It is annually on 4 September, but if that falls on a weekend it may be observed on a weekday.
-It is one of eleven public holidays in South Georgia and the South Sandwich Islands, appointed by the Governor in Council.
+Toothfish Day is a public holiday celebrated in the British Overseas Territory of South Georgia and the South Sandwich Islands.
+It is annually commemorated on 4 September as a bank holiday, though it may be observed on a weekday if the date lands on a weekend.
+It is one of eleven public holidays in South Georgia and the South Sandwich Islands, which are appointed by the Governor in Council.

-The holiday marks the end of the toothfish (Dissostichus, also called Chilean sea bass) fishing season.
-Locals (who at this time of year number around 16) celebrate with a toast.
-Some bake gingerbread toothfish cookies.
-The Government of South Georgia and the South Sandwich Islands (GSGSSI) celebrates with a Toothfish Day Reception at Government House in Stanley.
-The reception includes a quiz, a toast, spin the bottle, and a menu featuring many dishes made with toothfish.
-GSGSSI also holds meetings and a reception in London to mark the occasion.
+The holiday marks the end of the toothfish (Dissostichus, also called the Chilean sea bass) fishing season.
+Locals celebrate with a toast for the holiday.
+The Government of South Georgia and the South Sandwich Islands (GSGSSI) celebrates Toothfish Day with a reception at Government House in Stanley, Falkland Islands.
+The reception includes a quiz, a toast, spin the bottle, and a menu featuring dishes made with toothfish.
+GSGSSI also holds meetings and a reception in London in the mainland United Kingdom to mark the occasion.

-The holiday was created to show the importance of the Patagonian toothfish (Dissostichus eleginoides) fishery and to spotlight the sustainable fishing practices of the industry in the territory.
+The holiday was created to show the importance of the Patagonian toothfish (Dissostichus eleginoides) fishery and to highlight the sustainable fishing practices of the industry in the territory.
 The holiday dates back to at least 2012, when it was called "Toothfish (end of season) Day" and took place on 14 September.
 The holiday replaced a previously undesignated bank holiday.
-It remained under that name and stayed in mid-September until 2015 when it was instituted as simply Toothfish Day and moved to 4 September.
+It remained under that name and stayed in mid-September until 2015, when it was instituted as simply Toothfish Day and moved to 4 September.